 - Bursaries - based primarily on financial need

-- Awards - Awards usually involve multiple criteria such as academic achievement, demonstrated financial need and school or community involvement.
+- Awards - Awards involve multiple criteria such as academic achievement, demonstrated financial need and school or community involvement.

-Awards are available through two opportunities:
+Scholarships, awards and bursaries are available through two opportunities:

-Scholarships, awards and bursaries that use ACC application forms
+Scholarships, awards and bursaries (paper-based application forms)

 - You will use need to first apply for government student aid, to be considered for bursaries.
-Busaries have an element of financial need as a part of the selection criteria, and that financial need will be assessed through your government student aid application.
+Bursaries have an element of financial need as a part of the selection criteria, and that financial need will be assessed through your government student aid application.